-- (1) A person who is a council member must not make improper use of the person's office as a council member - (a) to gain directly or indirectly an advantage for the person or any other person; or - (b) to cause detriment to the local government or any other person." - (2) Subregulation (1) does not apply to conduct that contravenes section 5.93 of the Act or The Criminal Code section 83." - 20.
-The Panel decided that the alleged conduct is not conduct that contravenes section 5.93 of the Act or section 83 of The Criminal Code.
+- (1) A person who is a council member must not make improper use of the person's office as a council member - (a) to gain directly or indirectly an advantage for the person or any other person; or - (b) to cause detriment to the local government or any other person. - (2) Subregulation (1) does not apply to conduct that contravenes section 5.93 of the Act or The Criminal Code section 83. - 17.
+It is not alleged that Cr Southwell or any other person received any advantage, so the Panel has only considered regulation 7(1)(b) in this Complaint.

-Elements of regulation 7(1)(b)